jkwmoore/singularity-gha-docker/README.md

 ### 1. Get to Know GitLab

 We will be working with [GitLab](https://www.gitlab.com) repositories, which have a built-in Continuous Integration service.
-You will need to go to your project base, and click on the Settings --> CI/CD and select your "Runners."
+Note that if you aren't using GitLab.com or need to configure or enable runners, you can do this by going to your project page, and clicking on the Settings --> CI/CD and selecting your "Runners."
 Typically a runner is some external service, or the GitLab shared runners.
-I chose the shared!
+I used GitLab.com so the shared runners were already active for me.

 ### 2. Add your Recipe(s)